What is Air Pollution?

 We want to see all feasible schools, secondaries as well as primaries implementing the scheme, with camera enforcement.
 We also need alternative options for those schools that cannot have motor traffic restricted on their road, including green screens to reduce the level of pollution within the school grounds, moving school entrances and playgrounds, and implementing controlled parking zones from 8:30am to 6pm to discourage parents from driving to school, in a radius of about 300m around schools.

-Creating zero-emission loading bays and taxi ranks
+• Create zero-emission loading bays and taxi ranks.

 Diesel phase-out